 While the genus Echinopsis pachanoi is currently valid, there’s a push to restore Trichocereus as the sole genus due to irreconcilable differences in the genera.

-The plant was cataloged by the American botanist J. N. Rose who named the species after Ecuadorian professor Abelardo Pachano.
+The plant was cataloged by the American botanist J. N. Rose named the species after Ecuadorian professor Abelardo Pachano.

 As a result of its popularity, the cactus (most commonly known as San Pedro) has 25 different common names in Spanish alone.

 A few examples are andachuma, gigantón, huachuma, and wachuma.
+It was consumed for ancient tribal healing and spiritual purposes.

 Various Trichocereus species are scattered throughout the Andes mountains, with San Pedro being native to altitudes of 6,600′ to 9,800’ feet.